FredC123/Fast-Anomaly-Detection/README.md

 simple ; download FAD_git.zip and install you fad_07.py in your python ./Lib directory the rest in your to be created ./Lib/FAD directory and have a look at the notebooks in Jupyter

-Or look at the fad_07.py and call you function like :
+Or look at the fad_07_main.py and call your module: like :

 PYTHON VERSION